-These services are provided to a fulltime population of approximately 15,000 in 270 square miles of eastern La Plata County in southwest Colorado.
+These services are provided to a fulltime population of approximately 15,000 in 285 square miles of eastern La Plata County and Western Archuleta County in southwest Colorado.
 The District sees a seasonal increase for the summer of up to 30,000 filling vacation homes and campgrounds at Lake Vallecito.
-The District also has annexed the Shamrock subdivision and several large ranches in Western Archuleta County along Highway 160.
+The District also has completed annexation several large ranches in Western Archuleta County along Highway 160 that are within the 5 mile insurance service rating of UPRFPD Station 8 to afford homeowners better rates on their property insurance.
 The District is funded by property taxes, contracts, ambulance revenue, Federal and State grants, wild fire deployments and donations from Corporations and private citizens.